hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 This approach means that other HL7 AU IGs will not define search parameters unless they are for IG specific extensions.
 Definition of new search parameters for native FHIR elements, core FHIR extensions, or AU Base extensions is to be done in AU Base.
 Downstream IGs, such as AU Core, profile search parameters as needed to define the applicable support requirements e.g. [AU Core clinical-patient](https://build.fhir.org/ig/hl7au/au-fhir-core/SearchParameter-au-core-clinical-patient.html) that defines support for chained identifiers.

 #### Terminology Approach
-AU Base defines terminoogy additional to that used in the core FHIR standard (including [HL7 Terminology (THO)](https://build.fhir.org/ig/HL7/UTG/documentation.html)).
+AU Base defines terminology additional to that used in the core FHIR standard (including [HL7 Terminology (THO)](https://build.fhir.org/ig/HL7/UTG/documentation.html)).

 Code systems are defined in AU Base when:
 * it is not suitable/achievable to add the needed concepts to an existing published code system (e.g. some Australian Bureau of Statistics terminology is not yet available as a FHIR code system)
 * it is not suitable/achievable to define the new code system in [HL7 Terminology (THO)](https://build.fhir.org/ig/HL7/UTG/documentation.html)
-  * terminology can be defined termporarily in an AU Base code system to support development during a release while work on promoting the concepts to [HL7 Terminology (THO)](https://build.fhir.org/ig/HL7/UTG/documentation.html) is progressing
+  * terminology can be defined temporarily in an AU Base code system to support development during a release while work on promoting the concepts to [HL7 Terminology (THO)](https://build.fhir.org/ig/HL7/UTG/documentation.html) is progressing
 * the use of the code system is not specific to a single use case or domain (i.e. specific to a single IG)

 Sometimes, only additional concepts are required rather than a new code system.
 Where possible, individual concepts are added to an existing code system and promoted to the applicable international code systems, e.g. international edition of SNOMED CT, if the concept is not Australian-specific.